-Greening Galleywood is a Heritage Lottery Funded, Galleywood Parish Council initiative project started in July 2006, to promote and sustain biodiversity improvements at key sites within the parish - see original Press Release The Greening Galleywood legacy is supported each year with ongoing maintenance of the project, the sites and its aims in placing wildlife at the heart of the parish.
+Greening Galleywood was a Heritage Lottery Funded, Galleywood Parish Council initiative project started in July 2006, to promote and sustain biodiversity improvements at key sites within the parish - see original Press Release The Greening Galleywood legacy was supported each year with ongoing maintenance of the project, the sites and its aims in placing wildlife at the heart of the parish.

 Previous Galleywood Parish Council Chairman Bob Villa introduced ex Councillor John Turkentine who gave a project completion presentation to Parishioners on Wednesday 19th August 2006 at the Keene Hall.
 This initial three year project “placing wildlife in the heart of a parish” received £25,000 in July 2006 from the Heritage Lottery Fund to train volunteers in a variety of natural history, environmental and traditional rural craft skills enabling them to undertake the surveying of some twenty identified key sites within the Parish and to establish biodiversity improvements, document and publish the results of the project and formulate a 10 year sustainability management plan that lasts into 2019.
 The training workshops run by various experts covered a diverse range of flora and fauna – reptiles, bats, hedge rows, fungi, pruning apple trees, coppicing Hornbeam, identifying wildflowers and trapping small mammals.